 Aid ships with nearly 400 tonnes of food depart Cyprus for Gaza

-Saturday’s shipment marks the second delivery by sea to the besieged enclave, which faces imminent famine in the north.
+Saturday’s shipment marks the second delivery by sea as Gaza faces imminent famine while Israel continues to block aid.

 A three-ship convoy has left Cyprus’s Larnaca Port headed for the Gaza Strip with nearly 400 tonnes of food and other supplies as people continue to die from hunger in the enclave amid Israel’s ongoing war.